What can the Michigan Med curriculum do for my training?

 What are the Paths of Excellence?

-During the Scientific Trunk, you’ll learn core content related to our eight Paths of Excellence that is essential for all practicing physicians.
+During the Scientific Trunk, all M1s attend a session to learn about our eight Paths of Excellence.
 At the beginning of the second semester, you can choose to apply to a Path to explore a topic of personal interest in greater depth.
 Each Path offers deeper understanding, hands-on involvement, and opportunities for impact and excellence, mentored by faculty who have deep expertise and passion for the subject.
 Work completed in your Path of Excellence can fulfill your Capstone for Impact project requirement for graduation.

 There are eight Path of Excellence concentrations: Global Health & Disparities, Ethics, Health Policy, Innovation & Entrepreneurship, Medical Humanities, Scientific Discovery, Scholarship of Learning & Teaching, and Patient Safety/Quality Improvement/Complex Systems.